 Connections & Concurrency

-In this section, we will go over the basics of how applications connect to a Kùzu database and list some best practices on how to do so concurrently.
+In this section, we will go over the basics of how applications connect to a Kuzu database and list some best practices for concurrent connection handling.

-Kùzu supports both on-disk and in-memory modes of operation.
-When operating under on-disk mode, your data and the underlying database files are stored in a local database directory, whereas under in-memory mode, no data is persisted to disk.
+Kuzu supports both on-disk and in-memory modes of operation.
+When operating under on-disk mode, your data and the underlying database files are stored in a local database, whereas under in-memory mode, no data is persisted to disk.

-Throughout this documentation, let’s suppose you open a Kùzu database that’s on-disk, and whose files
+Throughout this documentation, let’s suppose you open a Kuzu database file that’s on-disk, named

 .